Enquire

 Klippan, to the north, is known for both Black and White rhinos.
 Rateldraf is probably where the Rateldraf lion pride got its name.

-Giraffes enjoy it too and photographing them drinking with legs akimbo, a series of straight lines and triangles is a total treat.
+Giraffes enjoy it too, and photographing them drinking with legs akimbo, a series of straight lines and triangles, is a total treat.
 Nomab is scenic and can draw birds of prey, including vultures.

 The Fazekas also recommend the stretch between Okawo, a natural spring, and Duikerdrink for various game and birds of prey.

-The campsite, Olifantsrus, may suit hardy travelers and the ten sites accommodate a maximum of eight people each.
+The campsite, Olifantsrus, may suit hardy travellers, and the ten sites accommodate a maximum of eight people each.
 It’s less child-friendly, and distances can be daunting.
 Still, it’s an easy self-drive destination for solos, families on safari, and couples.

 There is not as much pressure to be fully equipped for vehicle breakdowns as in other wilderness areas in Africa.
 Guided safari tours in Etosha that often visit other key attractions are an excellent option for those who prefer to hand over all worries once stepping off the plane.